Greg-Vogel/MultiTermSearch/README.md

 ## Future Updates
 - An option to filter out binary file types from the wildcard search.
-- Context options to export results from file list
 - Option to configure number of search threads that can run in parallel